-Results of the modified Mann-Kendall trend test across 166 catchments indicate that 20 catchments (areas range between 18.7 to 2677 km2.
-Table 1) have significant decreasing trends in annual runoff ratio (p < 0.01) except for the East Baines River in northern Australia (Fig. 1).
-An increasing trend for runoff ratio in the East Baines River (0.009/vr) is consistent with annual precipitation increases (13.2 mm/yr).
+Results of the modified Mann-Kendall trend test across 166 catchments indicate that 20 catchments (with areas that range between 18.7 and 5158.3 km2; Table 1) have significant decreasing trends in annual runoff ratio (p < 0.01) except for the East Baines River in northern Australia (Fig. 1).
+An increasing trend for runoff ratio in the East Baines River (0.009 yr^{-1}) is consistent with annual precipitation increases $(13.2 \text{ mm yr}^{-1})$.
 Moreover, this catchment has the smallest fractional vegetation cover (0.26) amongst the catchments with non-stationary hydrologic response.
-The North Esk catchment in Tasmania is the only catchment amongst the catchments with non-stationary response in which runoff ratio declined despite increases in annual precipitation (6.4 mm/yr) (Table 1).
-In the Tasmanian catchment, the increasing trend in fractional vegetation cover (0.009/yr) is significant and results in ET increase and subsequently lower runoff ratio during 1984-2005 period.
-In the rest of the catchments with non-stationary hydrologic response, total annual precipitation decreased between -1.9 mm/yr to -24.7 mm/yr in 1984-2005 period which is consistent with the decreasing trend in annual runoff ratio (-0.0008/yr to -0.016/yr).
-However, most catchments present an increasing trend in annual fractional vegetation cover with the exception of three catchments in the Eastern Australia Temperate forests (410705, 410761, and 412066).
-Tree is the dominant vegetation cover in all the catchments with non-stationary hydrologic response except for the Avoca River at Coonooer (408200) and Mollison creek (405238) catchments in Victoria in which grasslands are dominant (Table S1).
-The question is what causes the increasing trends in annual fractional vegetation cover despite decreasing trends in annual precipitation of these catchments?
+The North Esk catchment in Tasmania is the only catchment amongst the catchments with non-stationary response in which runoff ratio declined despite increases in annual precipitation (6.4 mm yr^{-1}) (Table 1).
+In the Tasmanian catchment, the increasing trend in fractional vegetation cover (0.009 yr^{-1}) is significant and results in ET increase and subsequently lower runoff ratio during the 1984-2005 period.
+In the rest of the catchments with non-stationary hydrologic response, total annual precipitation decreased between -1.9 and -24.7 mm yr^{-1} in the 1984-2005 period, which is consistent with the decreasing trend in annual runoff ratio (-0.0008 to -0.016 yr-1).
+However, most catchments present an increasing trend in annual fractional vegetation cover, with the exception of three catchments in the eastern Australia temperate forests (410705, 410761 and 412066).
+Trees are the dominant vegetation cover in all the catchments with non-stationary hydrologic response, except for the Avoca River at Coonooer (408200) and Mollison Creek (405238) catchments in Victoria in which grasslands are dominant (Supplement Table S1).
+The question is the following: what causes the increasing trends in annual fractional vegetation cover despite decreasing trends in annual precipitation of these catchments?

-Based on the mean seasonality index using data from 1984 to 2010 period, only two catchments exhibit a seasonal climate (0.6 < SI < 0.8) (Table S2).
+Based on the mean seasonality index using data from 1984 to 2010, only two catchments exhibit a seasonal climate (0.6 < SI < 0.8) (Table S2).
 However, all catchments have some degree of rainfall seasonality (SI > 0.39) (Walsh and Lawler, 1981).
-Using the modified Mann-Kendall trend tests, no significant trends in the 1984-2005 SI values are observed in the catchments with non-stationary hydrologic response (α =0.01).
-Few significant trends in precipitation seasonality indices using the percentiles are observed in the catchments with non-stationary hydrologic response including in catchments 410061, 410731, 405238 and 212260.
-In these catchments significant trend in the timing of the 25th percentile are detected except for catchment 212260 where the trend was significant for the 50th percentile.
-The seasonal shifts in precipitation can impact vegetation dynamics particularly when they occur between the growing and non-growing seasons such as in catchment 410731.
+Using the modified Mann-Kendall trend tests, no significant trends in the 1984-2005 SI values are observed in the catchments with non-stationary hydrologic response ($\alpha = 0.01$).
+Few significant trends in precipitation seasonality indices using the percentiles are observed in the catchments with non-stationary hydrologic response including catchments 410061, 410731, 405238 and 212260.
+In these catchments, a significant trend in the timing of the 25th percentile are detected, except for catchment 212260 where the trend was significant for the 50th percentile.
+The seasonal shifts in precipitation can impact vegetation dynamics particularly when they occur between the growing and nongrowing seasons, such as in catchment 410731.
 This result suggests that other factors besides precipitation are contributing to observed non-stationarity.
 Next, we explore hydrologic similarity across catchments with non-stationary hydrologic response.

-3.2 Long term patterns of hydrologic similarity across catchments with non-stationary hydrologic response
+3.2 Long-term patterns of hydrologic similarity across catchments with non-stationary hydrologic response